SergejSchweizer/Y3/README.md

 #### 2. Y3 working path.
 ---

-Withhin this path all the data will be stored in subdirectorys.
+Within this path all the data will be stored in subdirectorys.
 E.g:
-* annotations - subdir:conf
+* annotations - subdir: conf
-* classified images - subdir:images
+* classified images - subdir: images
-* model exports - subdir:exports
+* model exports - subdir: exports
-* computed weights - subidr:weights
+* computed weights - subidr: weights
-* computerd mAP - subdir:metrics
+* computerd mAP - subdir: metrics

-We need to create at least conf and images subdirectorys, other subdirectorys will be created depnding on the trainig options of the YOLO3 model
+We need to create at least conf and images subdirectorys, other subdirectorys will be created depending on the trainig options of the YOLO3 model

 ```python